 Argument Description input-dirDirectory containing documents to parse output-dirDirectory for output files

-Option Description Default --format <format>Output format: json or text text--ocr-server-url <url>HTTP OCR server URL — (uses Tesseract) --no-ocrDisable OCR entirely — --ocr-language <lang>OCR language code en--num-workers <n>Pages to OCR in parallel CPU cores - 1 --max-pages <n>Maximum pages per file 10000--dpi <dpi>Rendering DPI 150--no-precise-bboxDeprecated: Disable populating the output boundingBoxes array.
-Will be removed in v2.0.
-Text item coordinates (x, y, width, height) are always present regardless.— --recursiveSearch subdirectories — --extension <ext>Only process this extension (e.g., ".pdf") — (all supported) --password <password>Password for encrypted/protected documents (applied to all files) — --config <file>JSON config file path — -q, --quietSuppress progress output —
+Option Description Default --format <format>Output format: json, text, or markdown text--no-ocrDisable OCR entirely — --ocr-language <lang>OCR language code eng--ocr-server-url <url>HTTP OCR server URL — (uses Tesseract) --tessdata-path <path>Path to tessdata directory — --num-workers <n>Pages to OCR in parallel CPU cores - 1 --max-pages <n>Maximum pages per file 1000--dpi <dpi>Rendering DPI 150--recursiveSearch subdirectories — --extension <ext>Only process this extension (e.g., ".pdf") — (all supported) --password <password>Password for encrypted/protected documents (applied to all files) — -q, --quietSuppress progress output —

 # Parse all supported files in a directory